Can I Sue for Visitation Rights of My Grandchildren?

 The factors the court considers when determining visitation include:

-• the existing relationship you share with the child
+• The existing relationship you share with the child

-• the pros and cons to the child if the grandparents are granted visitation
+• The pros and cons to the child if the grandparents are granted visitation

-• how visitation will impact the parent/child relationship if grandparents are granted visitation
+• How will visitation impact the parent/child relationship if grandparents are granted visitation

 • the will of the child in question